standard-software/WindowTabs/README.md

 A single tweet on social media, a blog post or article that mentions it, a shared link in your team chat, simply showing it to the person at the next desk — any of those would be truly appreciated.
 A casual "there's a nice tool I want to show you" from you might make someone's daily PC work much easier.

 I'm building this primarily because I want it for myself.
 But if it can be useful to others and bring even a small positive impact to their work, that would make me very happy as a software developer.
+My thanks go to all of you who use it.

 If you have any feedback, I'd love to hear it on GitHub Issues.